electrikmilk/cherri/CONTRIBUTING.md

 - You are using the latest version.
 - You are describing your issue to the absolute best of your ability.
 Include any and all relevant information.
 - Your issue is one to one.
 No multiple bug issues.
+- You are including version info
-- (If using the latest build of the compiler) You are including the version of the Go programming language compiler installed on your machine.
+  - **If you compiled the compiler:** You are including the version of the Go programming language compiler installed on your machine.
 Use the output of `go version`.
-- You are including the version of macOS installed on your machine and your CPU architecture.
+  - **If you are using the latest release:** You are including the version of macOS installed on your machine and your CPU architecture.
 Use the output of `uname -a`.

 Confirming these things help immensely to prevent duplicates, ensure proper communication and reproducibility.